No author writes in a vacuum.

-How to Constructively Deal with Criticism
+How to Handle Criticism Constructively

 Right.
 You’ve just received your first piece of negative criticism—let’s say it’s a bad review of one of your stories.
 You’re understandably upset: after all, you work hard at your craft.
 Your stories represent significant investments of time and effort on your part.

 So to know that somebody out there either doesn’t understand or enjoy your work (or simply believes it of poor quality) hurts.

 But there’s a good way and a bad way to deal with negative criticism.
 Let’s take a look at a proven 6-step process to help you deal with bad reviews, harsh peer feedback, and other sticky situations constructively.